qlyoung/prtsc-ctl-f/README.md

 prtsc-ctl-f
 ===========
-*Search all visible text on your screen*
+*dump all visible text on your screen*

 This is a simple python script that glues together a random screenshot function I found on StackOverflow with the Tesseract OCR library to